Crawl Stats report (websites)

 - If your site is responding slowly to requests, Googlebot will throttle back its requests to avoid overloading your server.
 Check the Crawl Stats report to see if your site has been responding more slowly.

 - If your server error rate increases, Googlebot will throttle back its requests to avoid overloading your server.
-Check the Crawl Errors report for an increase in server connectivity errors.

 - Ensure that you haven't lowered your preferred maximum crawl rate.